 - Submit your completed application in one (1) single document.
 The order of the document is as follows:

 - Face page of IRB application with all appropriate signatures.

 - IRB application

-i.
-Appendix 1 should be the copies of all human subject protection certificates of all personnel listed on the Face page.
+- Appendix 1 should be the copies of all human subject protection certificates of all personnel listed on the face page.

 - Once notified that you are on the IRB agenda, please attend the meeting to describe your study and answer questions of the IRB.

-- Once approval is received, you may start your study.
+- Once approval is received, you may start your study or student project.

-- During the first year of the study, the PI or project leader must submit a report at 6 and 12 month.
-To continue at study, an annual report must be submitted.
+- During the first year of the study, the PI or Project Leader must submit a report at 6 and 12 months.
+To continue a study, an annual report must be submitted.
 No study may continue without annual IRB review.

-- A closure form and an abstract of findings is submitted to close the study.
+- A closure form and an abstract of findings are submitted to close the study.